Updated: Mar 6

 That being said, there are particular times in a year, when certain portions of the planet can look into the galactic centre, when the conditions are perfect.

-Late summer, or winter is probably the best time in India to catch a clear view of the Milky way.
+Early or late summer is probably the best time in India to catch a clear view of the Milky way.

 Even in June-July, in a region where there is no light pollution, you can get truly mesmerising views of the colors in the centre of the galaxy.